PrefectHQ/prefect/docs/tutorials/triggers-and-references.md

 - the `any_failed` trigger so that the complaint is only run if approval _fails_

 ### Reference Tasks
-Notice that in the example above, the terminal tasks are mutually exclusive (i.e., there is no way for them to _both_ run).
-Consequently, how should the overall flow state be determined?
-The default is that the overall state of the flow is determined by its _terminal_ tasks (those with no downstream dependencies).
-However, we have found ourselves in a situation where _no matter what_ this rule will cause the overall state to be marked `Failed`.
+Notice that in the example above, the terminal task is the complaint task.
+Consequently, whenever this task _succeeds_ the overall flow will be considered a success (the default method for determining the overall state of the flow is by considering the states of its terminal tasks).
+However, we have found ourselves in a situation where success of the terminal tasks actually implies flow _failure_ - the main objective was not achieved!
 This is where `reference_tasks` come into play: `reference_tasks` can be set by the flow and are a list of tasks that will determine the overall state of the flow.
 In this case, we have one reference task: the email.
 Let's now proceed to set up the flow and walk through the constructs we have discussed.

 :::warning NOTE
 There are other legitimate implementations of this flow, for example by using `conditionals`.